Human mission to Mars: Missions to Deimos or Phobos

-Mars sample return missions
+Uncrewed Mars sample return missions

-An uncrewed Mars sample return mission (MSR) has sometimes been considered as a precursor to crewed missions to Mars's surface.
+An uncrewed Mars sample return mission (MSR) has sometimes been considered as a precursor to crewed missions to the Mars surface.
 In 2008, the ESA called a sample return "essential" and said it could bridge the gap between robotic and human missions to Mars.
 An example of a Mars sample return mission is Sample Collection for Investigation of Mars.
 Mars sample return was the highest priority Flagship Mission proposed for NASA by the Planetary Decadal Survey 2013–2022: The Future of Planetary Science.
-However, such missions have been hampered by complexity and expense, with one ESA proposal involving no less than five different uncrewed spacecraft.
+However, such missions have been hampered by complexity and expense, with one ESA proposal involving no fewer than five different uncrewed spacecraft.

 Sample return plans raise the concern, however remote, that an infectious agent could be brought to Earth.
-Regardless, a basic set of guidelines for extraterrestrial sample return has been laid out depending on the source of sample (e.g. asteroid, Moon, Mars surface, etc.)
+Regardless, a basic set of guidelines for extraterrestrial sample return has been laid out depending on the source of sample (e.g. asteroid, Moon, Mars surface, etc.).

 At the dawn of the 21st century, NASA crafted four potential pathways to Mars human missions, of which three included a Mars sample return as a prerequisite to human landing.

 The rover Perseverance, which landed on Mars in 2021, is equipped with a device that allows it to collect rock samples to be returned at a later date by another mission.
-Perseverance as part of the Mars 2020 mission was launched on top of an Atlas V rocket on 30 July 2020.
+Perseverance, as part of the Mars 2020 mission, was launched on an Atlas V rocket on 30 July 2020.

 Crewed orbital missions

 Starting in 2004, NASA scientists have proposed to explore Mars via telepresence from human astronauts in orbit.

 A similar idea was the proposed "Human Exploration using Real-time Robotic Operations" mission.

+In order to reduce communications latency, which ranges from 4 to 24 minutes, a crewed Mars orbital station has been proposed to control robots and Mars aircraft without long latency.